Haverstock Hill, Camden

 The establishment of schools, churches, almshouses and other institutions on the hillside briefly made Haverstock Hill a more significant place (not just a road) than anywhere else between Camden Town and Hampstead.
 John Marius Wilson’s Imperial Gazetteer of England and Wales called it “a metropolitan suburb … [that] has undergone much recent extension” in 1872.
 In that same year, artists’ studios replaced the hamlet’s original cottages.

 In 1877 the Oxendon Presbyterian church relocated from Oxendon Street in the West End to a new building on Haverstock Hill, designed by Thomas Arnold.
-Shown in the photo on the right,* the church was sold in 1970 to the Hampstead Seventh-Day Adventists.
+Shown in the photo above,* the church was sold in 1970 to the Hampstead Seventh-Day Adventists.

 The various estates bordering Haverstock Hill were sold off for development in the latter part of the 19th century.
 A vestry hall built in 1878 was later extended to become Hampstead town hall.